 - Moreover, extensive validation must be performed on tip types, applications, and user labs, in order to confirm that indeed the recycled tips perform as well as new, across the full spectrum of laboratory operations and locations.

-The three trends above, often in synergy, are moving the automated liquid handling industry forward.
+The three trends above are moving the automated liquid handling industry forward.
 The application of these advancements to better and more refined clinical diagnostics is a reality that is approaching with accelerating speed.
 It will continue to be interesting to see what new technologies appear along the way towards the future of clinical lab medicine.